Charles de Salaberry: Legacy

-A bronze memorial at the corner of Bourgogne street and Salaberry street in Chambly, Quebec by Louis-Philippe Hébert and unveiled on October 26, 1881 by Dr. M.D.S.
+A bronze memorial at the corner of Bourgogne street and Salaberry street in Chambly, Quebec by Louis-Philippe Hébert and unveiled on 26 October 1881 by Dr. M.D.S.
 Martel and Mr. J.O.
 Dion, is an expression of gratitude towards Charles de Salaberry.

 De Salaberry's house in Chambly was designated a National Historic Site of Canada in 1968.

-The Royal Canadian Mint released a quarter with Salaberry's picture on it, on March 18, 2013, to celebrate the bicentennial of the War of 1812, the third in a series of four quarters.
-The Mint also released a two dollar coin (Toonie) on June 18, 2012 to mark the occasion.
+The Royal Canadian Mint released a quarter with Salaberry's picture on it, on 18 March 2013, to celebrate the bicentennial of the War of 1812, the third in a series of four quarters.
+The Mint also released a two dollar coin (Toonie) on 18 June 2012 to mark the occasion.
 The Mint also issued a $4 coin in honor of his victory in at the battle of the Châteauguay, with "les Voltigeurs".
 In 2013 Canada Post issued a postage stamp commemorating Charles de Salaberry.

 His descendants

 Charles de Salaberry has a large number of descendants spread across Canada.
 Two of his sons, Charles-René-Léonidas d'Irumberry de Salaberry and Melchior-Alphonse de Salaberry, also served in the army.
-The last two families to bear his name now live in Coquitlam, British Columbia, the interior of British Columbia (J.C.M. de Salaberry) and in Ontario (Nicolas de Salaberry of Toronto).
+The last two families to bear his name now live in Coquitlam, British Columbia, the interior of British Columbia (J.C.M. de Salaberry) and in Ontario (Nicolas de Salaberry of Toronto) Katryn de Salaberry and Lara de Salaberry.

 Both the City of Salaberry-de-Valleyfield in Quebec and the Rural Municipality of De Salaberry in south-eastern Manitoba carry his name in remembrance for what he did in the War of 1812.

 Some descendants lived in Gatineau (Hull) in the 1930s.
 The last traditionally built armouries in Canada, built in Hull in 1938, are named Le manège de Salaberry.